marnaa/praktisk_programmering/homework/interpolation/README.md

 Here the differentiated of sin(x) which is cos(x) is also shown.

 Lastly, for part c) and same plot as in part b) is done with the cubic spline, this is in cubic_plot.png.
+Here we also compare with gsl, seeing that it produces pretty much the same result.
 This project is formatted a bit unusually and has a main for linear, quadratic, and cubic where the spline functions are defined and the test are made.